rdbhandari/EDemyFrontend/README.md

         cd EDemyFrontend

-4. Install required packages and run Frontend server
+3. Install required packages and run Frontend server

         npm i
         npm run data

+4. Now, open another NEW TERMINAL and navigate to the project directory (EDemyFrontend)

         npm run dev

 5. Now, visit the site where frontend server is running, in my case (http://localhost:5173/)